LoopKit/loopdocs/docs/version/development.md

 * Note that updates may occur and be announced in zulipchat a day or two before updates propagate to *LoopDocs*
 * Anyone using a feature branch needs to be alert and check zulipchat regularly
-* For example, while preparing for v3.14.2, older feature branches were retired
-    * Check the [Table of Retired Branches](#table-of-retired-branches) to get the support you need.

 | <div style="width:140px"> branch | version # | <div style="width:140px">last updated | comments |
 |:--|:--|:--|:--|